 - MotilPro (Pure Encapsulations): This one is for the long term.
 It’s a prokinetic.
 It’s mostly ginger and does cause a bit of burning so some dislike it but I’ve found it effective.
 Take with lots of water to minimize that burning in the esophagus sensation.
 Take 3 caps before bed and 3 caps 1-2 times a day between meals.
 You can buy MotilPro here.
 Go ahead and buy 2 bottles, 1 for the herbal antibiotics course and another bottle for post-treatment.

-***While I totally understand why someone would choose herbal antibiotics over prescription antibiotics, it is important to note that herbal antibiotics courses are often much longer.
+***While I totally understand why someone would choose herbal remedies over prescription antibiotics, it is important to note that herbal treatment courses are often much longer.
 It is like using a handgun instead of a grenade. 😉 And, again, I emphasize that these are supplements and are not approved drugs by the FDA.
 Your doctor might not recommend them for that reason.

 Important Notes about Herbal Antibiotic Alternatives for SIBO

-Whether you are taking herbal or pharmaceutical antibiotics for SIBO, you should wait 14 days after finishing a round before retesting.
+Whether you are taking herbal remedy or pharmaceutical antibiotics for SIBO, you should wait 14 days after finishing a round before retesting.
 This is critical for the accuracy of test!
 However, don’t wait more than 16 days to retest; you want to retest before regrowth of bacteria (recurrence) has time to occur.
-After finishing with herbal or pharmaceutical antibiotics, you will want to take a prokinetic agent (I took MotilPro during the herbal antibiotics course and added 2 more prokinetics post-treatment).
+After finishing with herbal or pharmaceutical antibiotics, you will want to take a prokinetic agent (I took MotilPro during the herbal antibiotic alternatives course and added 2 more prokinetics post-treatment).
 You can start with the prokinetic immediately after antibiotics, even before you’ve retested.

 - MotilPro: Take 3 caps before bed and 3 caps 1-2 times a day between meals.